jnylam/jnylam.github.io/_courses/ds/index.md

 - protocol may fail if the majority of nodes have crashed
 - problem: algorithm may go on indefinitely with 2 proposer nodes one-upping each other and alternating the 2 phases, solution is to only allow one proposer at a time (using a leader election algorithm)
-- Paxos in relation to FTL impossibility result
+- Paxos in relation to FLP impossibility result

 [&uarr; back to the top](#schedule)